Solec: 1939–contemporary

-The Warsaw uprising in 1944 brought severe destruction to most of the suburb's already low quality shanty buildings, particularly in the south.
+The Warsaw Uprising in 1944 brought severe destruction to most of the suburb's already low quality shanty buildings, particularly in the south.
 Some of the most brutal fighting took place in Solec; the Germans hanged or executed most of the captured partisans, including women, in a paint factory.

 In post-war years, the authorities of the Polish People's Republic attempted to remove the previous slum and industrial character of the neighbourhood.
 The factories with most workhouses were not reconstructed and were instead replaced by socialist tower blocks and apartment buildings in the 1960s and 1970s.
 The tram line ceased operation in 1960.

-Since 1989, the suburb has undergone a major transformation with the construction of new housing estates, hotels, commercial facilities and gradual modernization.
+Since 1989, the suburb has undergone a major transformation with the construction of new housing estates, hotels, commercial facilities and gradual modernisation.